Note: This application was rejected by City Council on July 7, 2020, when it did not receive first reading.

 July 7, 2020 Council Minutes-Item 3.29

-A planning application (map) has been received for a property at 611 167 Avenue NE.
+A planning application (map) has been rejected for a property at 611 167 Avenue NE.

-The application proposes to rezone the site from Agriculture Zone (AG) to Single Detached Residential Zone (RF1), Public Utility Zone (PU) and Public Parks Zone (AP).
+The application proposed to rezone the site from Agriculture Zone (AG) to Single Detached Residential Zone (RF1), Public Utility Zone (PU) and Public Parks Zone (AP).

 A separate, associated subdivision application is also currently under review.

 Application Details and Revisions

 Since the application was first submitted in November 2019, the proposed rezoning has been revised in response to comments obtained from City departments and utility agencies during the technical review process.
 Please refer to the application information illustrating the subject site, planning process, and what the City considers when evaluating a rezoning application.

 The site is adjacent to the Quarry Ridge subdivision and within the Horse Hill Area Structure Plan (ASP), which designates it as Existing Residential.
 Currently, there is no approved Neighbourhood Structure Plan (NSP) for the area.
 Land ownership in this portion of the ASP area is fragmented, making the preparation of an NSP difficult.

 City administration does not typically support rezoning applications in the absence of a neighbourhood level plan, as it provides more detailed land uses, roadway layout and infrastructure servicing design.
 The applicant is proposing a method and means of providing utility services for the site independent of a neighbourhood plan in order to move this application forward and obtain a decision from City Council.